sandialabs/StrideSearch/cpp/doc/README.md

 =================
 Stride Search is described in more detail in P. Bosler et al., 2015, _Geosci.
 Model Dev._.

-Stride Search uses the netcdf file access subprograms provided by GFDL's [TSTORMS](http://www.gfdl.noaa.gov/tstorms) software.
-These are contained in the `<stride search root>/gfdlUtilities` subdirectory.

 Included in the Stride Search software are two examples of driver programs.  @n
 1. The tropical cyclone driver uses identification criteria defined in F. Vitart et al., 1997, _J.
 Climate_, 10:745-760.
-2. The polar low search uses the identification criteria given by T. J. Bracegirdle and S. L. Gray, 2008, _Int.
+2. The polar low search (Fortran only) uses the identification criteria given by T. J. Bracegirdle and S. L. Gray, 2008, _Int.
 J. Climatology_, 28:1903-1919.